- February 27, 2014

 In "Where Angels Cry," players explore a secluded medieval village in the Italic Alps, where mysterious events and whispers of heresy occur.
 As a talented young monk, you are sent by the Vatican to investigate and restore peace, revealing a conspiracy that threatens the stability of the Church.
 With challenging puzzles and a gripping story, this point-and-click adventure game offers a captivating historical and supernatural journey.

-- There are significant game-breaking bugs that can hinder progress, leading to frustration and the need to restart.
+- There are numerous bugs and issues with item interactions that can hinder progress, leading to frustration.

 “Easy game with a great storyline; puzzles are not difficult but challenge you, good old-fashioned point-and-click game!”